BerkhanBerkdemir/BerkhanBerkdemir.github.io/_posts/2019-03-04-sorry-but-won-t-run-ubuntu-anymore.md

 ![I was like that](https://media.giphy.com/media/SjuHQhR9RTdzq/giphy.gif)

-I set a Linux firewall ~~with my 15 years old experience~~.
+I set a Linux firewall.
 Well, we didn't run in the production, but that was unbelievably beautiful experience for me.

 ## Finding Distributions and Trying Them in VirtualBox